Main Findings:

 To facilitate future research we introduce the MIRP (Medical Imaging Relative Positioning) benchmark dataset.

 MIRP contains the datasets for all Research Questions (RQ1, RQ2, RQ3).
-We always include a folder with the CT slices and a json file with the questions-answer pairs for each slice.
+We always include a folder with the CT slices and a json file with the questions-answer pairs.

 BibTeX